Commercial Customer Drought Portal

 Conservation to Date

-Commercial customers reduced their water use almost 10% in 2015 over 2013.
-Conserving water can save money and help maintain adequate water supplies essential to public health and safety.
+Commercial customers reduced their water use almost 30% in 2017 compared to 2013.
+Conserving water saves money and helps maintain adequate water supplies essential to public health and safety.

 Click here for the % Change in Use from Baseline PDF.